zinikiGareth/blueberries/concepts/index.md

 number of nested blueberries must, of course, match the number of slots in the template.

-### BlueberryBoard
+### BlueberryDiscoveryPunnet

+Discovery containers are used for information that can be retrieved and organized.
+The exact organization depends on the provided template and controls.

-A board is a simple punnet that contains nested blueberries that are essentially unordered and can be laid out in a two-dimensional grid.
+A board allows the user to organize nested blueberries on a two-dimensional grid.
 The metaphor for this is essentially an OS desktop with blueberries being able to be grown/shrunk/selected/moved/iconified etc.

-If the nested blueberries cannot be instantiated, then the board will generally show "icons" that can be selected to create some kind of "pop-up" that shows the contents of the card; however, applications should be designed in such a way that the use of boards is limited to the main container and not in nested iframes.

-### BlueberryList
+A list is an ordered set of items, where the ordering is defined by user interaction, for example using drag and drop.

+A feed is a set of items which are ordered by something other than the user, e.g. chronology (the case which gives rise to the name feed) but can be sorted by name or other properties.

-A list is an ordered set of items, usually in linear form.
-Unlike a board, there is a commonality to the items which can generally be expressed through a contract.
-Where the items implement an envelope contract, the list can be configured to required added items to match this contract and provide a template that can be used to render the envelope data for these items if the blueberries themselves cannot be instantiated.
+For a list and a feed at least (less so for a board?), there is a commonality to the items which can generally be expressed by specifying a contract which all the items must implement.
+If all the items in a feed implement an envelope contract, the feed can be configured to require that any items added to the feed must implement this contract and then they can be rendered using an appropriate template.

-The ordering of the list is entirely defined by user interaction, probably using drag and drop.
+### BlueberryWorkflowPunnet

+A BlueberryWorkflowPunnet is designed to support emergent workflows.
+As "tasks" are created and become the responsibility of a particular user, they are associated with a list somewhere in the system that is then rendered with a WorkflowPunnet.

+The WorkflowPunnet should include operations and visual cues to make the manipulation of the workflow backlog easier and more systematic.

+### BlueberryConversationPunnet

+This is designed to support the nested use of threaded conversations.

+Not sure of the details.

-### BlueberryQueue
+### Implementation Notes

-A BlueberryQueue is similar to a list, except that the queue is ordered by some function on the card's envelope data.
-This function must be provided to the BlueberryQueue when it is created.

-There is, I believe, an issue for both the list and the queue but more significantly for the queue, that when items in iframes are moved around the iframes need to be completely reloaded.
-This being the case, both these punnets should be able to be moved into the "envelope-only" mode specified either by the user or during reordering operations.
+There is, I believe, an issue for punnets that when items in iframes are moved around the iframes need to be completely reloaded.
+This being the case, these punnets should be able to be moved into an "envelope-only" mode specified either by the user or during reordering operations.
 The nested template (or chroming around the nested template) should then offer the opportunity to "rehydrate" the blueberry.

-### BlueberryThread

-A BlueberryThread is a punnet which supports threaded conversations of cards.
-I'm not quite sure what the implications of this are.

-### BlueberryFeed

-A BlueberryFeed is a punnet like a list that has a set of nested items that are placed in a reverse-time-based sequence, possibly with a card-specific filter applied.

 ## BlueberryVariety